rangle/ngCourse2/exercises/features/es6/1.3-arrows/README.md

-# 1.3 - This Refresher
+# 1.3 - Arrow Functions

 Use an arrow function to fix the broken code